 To summarize: JV = KF A [(PC − Pi) − σ(πC - πi)]

 The expression in brackets represents the NDF.
 If this is positive, filtration occurs, and if negative, reabsorption occurs.
 At a given NDF, the JV is determined by the product of KF and A.

-In all vascular beds of the body, filtration is greatest at the arteriolar end of the capillary.
+In all vascular beds of the body, filtration is greatest at the arteriolar end of the capillary because Pc is greatest at this point along a capillary.
 As the blood moves along the length of the capillary, the rate of fluid filtration declines.
-In some capillaries, fluid reabsorption may occur at the venular end of the capillary and at the small postcapillary venules.
-The reason for this is that the NDF has a relatively high, positive value at the arteriolar end of the capillary.
-As the blood flows through the capillary, the capillary resistance to flow causes PC to fall along the length of the capillary.
-Furthermore, because fluid is filtering out of the capillary, the plasma protein (primarily albumin) concentration increases along the length of the capillary, which increases πC and further decreases the NDF.
-If the NDF becomes negative towards the venous end of the capillary because of decreased PC and increased πC, then reabsorption occurs.
+In some capillaries, fluid reabsorption occurs at the venular end of the capillary and at the small postcapillary venules.
+This is because the NDF has a relatively high positive value at the arteriolar end of the capillary.
+As the blood flows through the capillary, the capillary resistance to flow causes Pc to fall along the length of the capillary.
+Because fluid is filtering out of the capillary, the plasma protein (primarily albumin) concentration increases along the length of the capillary, which increases πc and further decreases the NDF.
+If the NDF becomes negative towards the venous end of the capillary because of decreased Pc and increased πc, then reabsorption occurs.

-In general, there is net filtration across capillary beds (i.e., filtration > reabsorption) that is picked up by the lymphatics.
+In most capillaries, there is net filtration (i.e., filtration > reabsorption) that is picked up by the lymphatics.
 If an imbalance occurs in which net filtration exceeds the capacity of the lymphatics, then edema results.
 The kidneys are an exception to these generalizations in that renal glomerular capillaries filter large amounts of fluid along their entire length.
-This results from higher glomerular capillary hydrostatic pressures and higher capillary permeabilities.
+This results from higher glomerular capillary hydrostatic pressures and higher capillary permeability.